-Course methodology The course is very hands-on, we will - Use many learning environments, visual or textual - Analyse their strengths/weaknesses w.r.t. learning Computational Thinking - Analyse learning units built by others (including your peers of AA18-21) - Design and Build complete functioning learning units We focus ONLY on interdisciplinary learning units - To apply the Computational Thinking methodology - To show that programming helps understanding/exploring the problem to be solved - And thus to constructively solve the interdisciplinary task Comments/suggestions/improvements/critiques are WELCOME Course assessment You will build 3 new interdisciplinary learning units in 3 different learning environments/systems of your choice (2/3rd of the grade) At most 2 LU can be made with block-based systems You can work either alone or in small groups (max 2).
+Course methodology The course is very hands-on, we will Use many learning environments, visual and textual Analyse their strengths/weaknesses w.r.t. learning Computational Thinking Analyse learning units built by others (including your peers) Design and Build complete functioning learning units We focus ONLY on creating interdisciplinary learning units To apply the Computational Thinking methodology to other fields To show that C.T. helps understanding/exploring the problem to be solved And thus to constructively solve the interdisciplinary task Comments/suggestions/improvements/critiques are WELCOME Course assessment You will build 3 new interdisciplinary learning units in 3 different learning environments/systems of your choice At most 2 LU can be made with block-based systems You can work either alone or in small groups (max 2).
 Groups are expected to produce more complex learning units.
 The group work done should be clearly split among the participants ("who did what?")
-Learning unit presentation and discussion (1/3rd of the grade) You will present and discuss with the rest of the class your learning units, describing motivations, methodologies, features, experienced problems, possible problems for application in class and proposed solutions "Net-borrowed" learning units must show what is your contribution (but, anyway, I will ask for improvements / heavy modifications) Methods in Computer Science education: Analysis Schedule of the course 7 Lessons End of March: propose/discuss/present your 1st Learning Unit - 7 Lessons - End of April: propose/discuss/present your 2nd LU - 7 Lessons End of May/exam: propose/discuss/present your 3rd LU Exam Methods in Computer Science education: Analysis What's important in your Learning Units 1) WRT the interdisciplinary subject MUST BE interdisciplinary = solve problems in non-CS subjects (it CANNOT BE a programming game or quiz) Deliverable: 1 PDF report + 2 programs PDF describing the interdisciplinary topic and the Learning Unit Prerequisites, motivation and placement in the course/school Describe the organization of the lesson, the topic, the task to be solved REMEMBER: You are the expert Choose the topic wisely and study it very well Methods in Computer Science education: Analysis 2) WRT Computational Thinking/Implementation - The implementation MUST use some data structure declaratively - Describe Prerequisites and Placement wrt to programming knowledge - Describe the data available, the data computed, the algorithms/interactions, the libraries given to the students - Explain WHY did you chose that development system? - Try to "hero" (use in a prominent way) the system's best features - Assessment grid describing how you will grade the programs - Build an example of Minimal (6/10) and Maximal (10/10) implementations REMEMBER: You are the expert Show beautiful well-modularized and documented code Methods in Computer Science education: Analysis Course site (on twiki) Chat about your experiences Fill the on-line questionnaire http://bit.ly/CSedu-q1 (it takes just 2 minutes)
+Learning unit presentation and discussion You will present and discuss with the rest of the class your learning units, describing motivations, methodologies, features, experienced problems, possible problems for application in class and proposed solutions "Net-borrowed" learning units must show what is your contribution (but, anyway, I will ask for improvements / heavy modifications) Schedule of the course Because of late start we have 18 lessons available - will use all weekly hours to recover some content - and to discuss your LUs 7 Lessons From mid April: propose/discuss/present your 1st Learning Unit 7 Lessons From mid May: propose/discuss/present your 2nd LU 4 Lessons Some online meetings will be arranged for LU discussions Exam: propose/discuss/present your 3rd LU How I will assess your Learning Units: 1) WRT the chosen interdisciplinary problem MUST BE interdisciplinary = solve a problem in non-CS subjects (games or quizzes are FORBIDDEN!)
+Deliverable: 1 PDF report + 2 programs PDF describing the interdisciplinary topic and the Learning Unit Prerequisites, motivation and placement in the course/school curriculum Describe the organization of the lesson, the topic, the task to be solved Plan for a simpler problem for less skilled groups (a simpler "plan B" task) REMEMBER: You are the expert and will answer to students Choose the interdisciplinary topic wisely and study it very well (and prove it to me) 2) WRT Computational Thinking/Implementation The implementation MUST use some data structure declaratively This to show that the "knowledge" of the solution can be extended easily Describe the LU Prerequisites and Placement wrt to programming knowledge Be precise, tell me what programming topics should already been known to produce the solution Describe the data available, the data computed, the algorithms/interactions, the libraries given to the students Explain WHY did you chose that development system?
+Try to "hero" (use in a prominent way) the system's best features Describe the assessment grid ahowing how you will grade the programs Build an example of Minimal (6/10) and Maximal (10/10) implementations REMEMBER: You are the expert and must show your solution I want beautiful well-modularized and documented code Course site (on twiki) Chat about your experiences Fill the on-line questionnaire http://bit.ly/CSedu-q1 (it takes just 2 minutes)

-Send me your Telegram handles (just for emergency comms.) sterbini@di.uniroma1.it (for comments/suggestions) Methods in Computer Science education: Analysis
+Send me your Telegram handles (just for emergency comms.) sterbini@di.uniroma1.it (for comments/suggestions)